Digital Echo Chambers and Erosion of Trust - Key Threats to the US Elections

 Shaping Public Narratives

-Social media plays a crucial role in shaping public narratives around candidates and issues.
-The way information is presented and discussed on these platforms can influence public perception and ultimately affect election results.
+Social media is crucial in shaping public narratives around candidates and issues.
+The way information is presented and discussed on these platforms can influence public perception and affect election results.
 For instance, negative narratives about candidates can gain traction quickly, impacting their support.

-As traditional media consumption declines, many voters turn to social media for news and updates about elections.
+As traditional media consumption declines, many voters turn to social media for news and election updates.
 This shift drives more people to create accounts, particularly as they seek to engage with political content and discussions relevant to the elections.
-Foreign adversaries exploit this aspect for their own benefit, running influence campaigns to manipulate public opinion.
+Foreign adversaries exploit this aspect, running influence campaigns to manipulate public opinion.
 To do that, they leverage accounts with monikers reflecting election sentiments and the names of political opponents to mislead voters.

 Resecurity has detected a substantial increase in the distribution of political content related to the 2024 US elections through social media networks, particularly from foreign jurisdictions.